pkgsrc is a framework for building over 20,000 open source software packages. It is the

 7.x.
 Both sets are built in 64-bit from pkgsrc trunk and

-are updated with the latest packages every couple of days.
+are updated with the latest packages every day.

 Now that you're ready to go, here are some common commands you may want to run.